Clinical Activities and Rotation Structure

 Skill development areas

-- Independently conduct a neuropsychological screening evaluation, including administration and scoring of standard cognitive screening instruments.
+- Independently conduct a neurorehabilitation psychology screening initial consult evaluation, including administration and scoring of standard cognitive and mood screening instruments.
 Write an evaluation report, including elements found in medical records and in clinical interview with the patient and family, and formulate a treatment plan.

-- Independently conduct an evaluation of psychological functioning, including administration and scoring of standard screening instruments of mood.
+- Independently conduct an evaluation of behavior, including administration and scoring of standard screening instruments of mood and behavior.
 Write an evaluation report including elements found in medical records and in clinical interview with the patient and family and formulate a treatment plan.

 - Work within a medical team setting to evaluate, treat, provide education to patients, families, and staff, and cooperatively intervene in conjunction with other health disciplines using best practices of care.
 Provide brief verbal summaries of assessment findings on specific inpatient(s) to the inpatient treatment team during weekly staffing conference.